FranX1024/S-ASM/README.md

  * Garbage collection
  * Lambda functions

-In fact, S-ASM stands for S-expression ASsemBly.
+In fact, S-ASM stands for S-expression ASseMbly.

 ## How it works